Making of the Milpirri Banners

 Lajamanu, Northern Territory

 The way the banners are painted originates from a 1989 Visual Arts Residency in the community where Freddy Jangala Patrick and Tim Newth collaborated.
-They developed a style which can be see on the 1989 water tank mural and in 1994 it was again utilised to create backdrops for the performance Lajamanu Kurra Karna Yani.
+They developed a style which can be seen on the 1989 water tank mural and in 1992 it was again utilised to create backdrops for the performance Lajamanu Kurra Karna Yani.

 “Mural three on the small water tank beside the Wulaign out-station resource centre came out of the old men standing around watching the women paint, making sure they got it right.
 So on the Wednesday morning there was much talk followed by me being asked if I had a car.
 One man took me that morning to see trees, tracks, water holes; it is to here that the young people who are being born belong, their dreaming places.
 On our return, later that day there was some heated discussion on who should paint …